esrlabs/chipmunk/application/client/src/assets/documentation/charts/dynamic.md

 # Charts in streams

-As soon as chart has been created, chipmunk updates values and rebuild chart withing new values.
+As soon as the chart has been created, Chipmunk updates values and rebuilds the chart withing new values.

 ![Charts in stream](assets/documentation/charts/charts_dynamic.gif)